AlyceBrady/GridPackage/README.md

 Simulation (MBS) case study.
 The MBS case study introduced a two-dimensional data structure called an Environment, which represents the marine environment (lake, bay, or pond) for fish in a simulation.
-The Grid Package introduces a similarGrid data structure that models a two-dimensional grid made up of rows and columns and a GridObject class that represents objects in a grid.
+The Grid Package introduces a similar Grid data structure that models a two-dimensional grid made up of rows and columns and a GridObject class that represents objects in a grid.
 Each cell in a grid may be empty or may contain one GridObject object.
 A GridObject object keeps track of its own row/column location in the grid and provides